tsy24/tp/docs/DeveloperGuide.md

 **Use cases of elderly commands**

-**UC1: Delete an elderly**
+**UC1: List elderly**
+1. User requests to list elderly.
+2. NurseyBook shows a list of elderly.

+    Use case ends.

+**Extensions**
+* 1a.
+User requests to find elderly with matching keywords
+  * 1a1.
+NurseyBook shows a list of elderly that matches the user's query (by name)

+    Use case ends.
+* 1b.
+Users request to <u>list elderly with queried tags (UC2)</u>
+* 2a.
+The list of elderly is empty.

+  Use case ends.

+**UC2: List elderly with queried tags**

 **MSS**

-1. User requests to list elderly
+1. User requests to filter elderly based on queried tags
-2. NurseyBook shows a list of elderly
+2. NurseyBook shows a list of elderly that have all the tags queried.
-3. User requests to delete a specific elderly in the list based on the index.
-4. NurseyBook deletes the specified elderly.

    Use case ends.

 **Extensions**
+* 1a.
+The given tag is invalid.
+    * 1a1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.
+* 1b.
+There are extra parameters not accepted by the command.
+    * 1b1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.
 * 2a.
 The list of elderly is empty.

   Use case ends.

+**UC3: Delete an elderly**

+**MSS**

+1. User requests to <u>list elderly (UC1)</u>
+2. User requests to delete a specific elderly in the list based on the index.
+3. NurseyBook deletes the specified elderly.
+4. NurseyBook shows updated list of elderly and command success message.

+ Use case ends.

+**Extensions**
-* 3a.
+* 2a.
 The given index is invalid.
-    * 3a1.
+    * 2a1.
 NurseyBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**UC2: Edit an elderly’s details**
+**UC4: Edit an elderly’s details**

 **MSS**

-1. User requests to list elderly
+1. User requests to <u>list elderly (UC1)</u>
-2. NurseyBook shows a list of elderly
-3. User requests to edit the details of a specific elderly in the list
+2. User requests to edit the details of a specific elderly in the list
-4. NurseyBook edits the details for the elderly
+3. NurseyBook edits the details for the elderly
+4. NurseyBook shows updated list of elderly and command success message.

     Use case ends.

 **Extensions**
 * 2a.
-The list of elderly is empty.

-  Use case ends.

-* 3a.
 The given parameter is invalid.
-    * 3a1.
+    * 2a1.
 NurseyBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 3b.
+* 2b.
 There are extra parameters not accepted by the command.
-    * 3b1.
+    * 2b1.
 NurseyBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.
-* 3c.
+* 2c.
 The edit does not cause any change in elderly's details.
-    * 3c1.
+    * 2c1.
 NurseyBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 3d.
+* 2d.
 The name of the edited elderly is the same as another elderly saved in NurseyBook.
-    * 3d1.
+    * 2d1.
 NurseyBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**UC3: Add remark about an elderly**
+**UC5: Add remark about an elderly**

 **MSS**

-1. User requests to list elderly
+1. User requests to <u>list elderly (UC1)</u>
-2. NurseyBook shows a list of elderly
-3. User requests to add a remark to a specific elderly in the list
+2. User requests to add a remark to a specific elderly in the list
-4. NurseyBook adds the remark to the elderly
+3. NurseyBook adds the remark to the elderly
+4. NurseyBook shows updated list of elderly and command success message.

     Use case ends.

 **Extensions**

 * 2a.
+The given parameter is invalid.
+    * 2a1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.
+* 2b.
+There are extra parameters not accepted by the command.
+    * 2b1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.
+* 2c.
+The edit does not cause any change in elderly's remark.
+    * 2c1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.

+**UC6: Add tags to an elderly**

+**MSS**

+1. User requests to <u>list elderly (UC1)</u>
+2. User requests to add tag to a specific elderly in the list
+3. NurseyBook adds the tag to the elderly
-The list of elderly is empty.
+4. NurseyBook shows updated list of elderly and command success message.

    Use case ends.

+**Extensions**

-* 3a.
+* 2a.
 The given parameter is invalid.

-    * 3a1.
+    * 2a1.
 NurseyBook shows an error message.

+      Use case resumes at step 1.

+* 2b.
+There are extra parameters not accepted by the command.
+    * 2b1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.

+* 2c.
+Tag to add to elderly already exists.
+    * 2c1.
+NurseyBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**UC4: Delete a tag from an elderly**
+**UC7: Delete a tag from an elderly**

 **MSS**

-1. User requests to list elderly
+1. User requests to <u>list elderly (UC1)</u>
-2. NurseyBook shows a list of elderly
-3. User requests to delete tag from a specific elderly in the list
+2. User requests to delete tag from a specific elderly in the list
-4. NurseyBook deletes the tag from the elderly
+3. NurseyBook deletes the tag from the elderly
+4. NurseyBook shows updated list of elderly and command success message.

     Use case ends.

 **Extensions**

 * 2a.
-The list of elderly is empty.

-  Use case ends.

-*
-* 3a.
 The given parameter is invalid.

-    * 3a1.
+    * 2a1.
 NurseyBook shows an error message.

+      Use case resumes at step 1.

+* 2b.
+There are extra parameters not accepted by the command.
+    * 2b1.
+NurseyBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 3b.
+* 2c.
 Tag to delete from elderly does not exist.

-    * 3b1.
+    * 2c1.
 NurseyBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**UC5: Find an elderly**
+**UC8: Delete an elderly's Nok details**

 **MSS**

-1. User requests to find an elderly
+1. User requests to <u>list elderly (UC1)</u>
+2. User requests to delete Nok details of a specific elderly in the list based on the index.
+3. NurseyBook deletes the Nok details of the specified elderly.
-2. NurseyBook shows a list of elderly that matches the user's query (by name)
+4. NurseyBook shows updated list of elderly and command success message.

 Use case ends.

 **Extensions**

 * 2a.
-The list of elderly is empty.
+The given index is invalid.
+    * 2a1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.

+**UC9: View an elderly's details**

+**MSS**

+1. User requests to <u>list elderly (UC1)</u>
+2. User requests to view details of a specific elderly in the list based on the index.
+3. NurseyBook shows details of selected elderly and command success message.

 Use case ends.

-* *a.
-At any time, the user requests to view help.
+**Extensions**
+* 2a.
+The given index is invalid.
+    * 2a1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.

 **Use cases of task commands**

-**UC6: Delete a task**

-**MSS**
+**UC10: List tasks**

-1. User requests to list tasks
+1. User requests to list tasks.
-2. NurseyBook shows a list of tasks
+2. NurseyBook shows a list of tasks.
-3. User requests to delete a specific task in the list
-4. NurseyBook deletes the task

    Use case ends.

 **Extensions**
+* 1a.
+User requests to find tasks with matching keywords
+    * 1a1.
+NurseyBook shows a list of tasks that matches the user's query (by description)

+      Use case ends.

 * 2a.
 The list of tasks is empty.

   Use case ends.

+**UC11: Delete a task**

+**MSS**

+1. User requests to <u>list tasks (UC10)</u>
+2. User requests to delete a specific task in the list
+3. NurseyBook deletes the task
+4. NurseyBook shows updated list of tasks and command success message.

+    Use case ends.

+**Extensions**

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 NurseyBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**UC7: Mark a task as complete**
+**UC12: Edit a task**

 **MSS**

-1. User requests to list tasks
+1. User requests to <u>list tasks (UC10)</u>
-2. NurseyBook shows a list of tasks
-3. User requests to mark a specific task in the list as complete
+2. User requests to edit the details of a specific task in the list
+3. NurseyBook edits the details for the task
-4. NurseyBook marks task as complete
+4. NurseyBook shows updated list of task and command success message.

    Use case ends.

 **Extensions**

 * 2a.
+The given parameter is invalid.
+    * 2a1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.

+* 2b.
+There are extra parameters not accepted by the command.
+    * 2b1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.
+* 2c.
+The edit does not cause any change in task's details.
+    * 2c1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.

+* 2d.
+The task after editing is the same as another task saved in NurseyBook.
+    * 2d1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.
+* 2e.
+The task new date of the recurring task has passed.
+    * 2e1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.

+**UC13: Mark a task as complete**

+**MSS**

+1. User requests to <u>list tasks (UC10)</u>
+2. User requests to mark a specific task in the list as complete
+3. NurseyBook marks task as complete
-The list of tasks is empty.
+4. NurseyBook shows updated list of tasks and command success message.

     Use case ends.

+**Extensions**

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 NurseyBook shows an error message.

+      Use case resumes at step 1.
+* 2b.
+The task is already marked as completed.

+    * 2b1.
+NurseyBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**UC8: Find a task**
+**Use cases of miscellaneous commands**

+**UC14: Undo a previous command**

 **MSS**

-1. User requests to find a task
+1. User requests to undo a previous command.
-2. NurseyBook shows a list of tasks that matches the user's query (by name)
+2. NurseyBook undoes the command and display the command success message.

     Use case ends.

 **Extensions**

-* 2a.
-The list of tasks is empty.
+* 1a.
+There are no previous commands to be undone.
+  * 1a1.
+NurseyBook shows an error message.

     Use case ends.

-* *a.
-At any time, the user requests to view help.
+**UC15: Redo a previously undone command**

+**MSS**
+1. User requests to redo a previous undone command.
+2. NurseyBook undoes the command and display the command success message.

+   Use case ends.

+**Extensions**
+* 1a.
+There are no commands that were undone.
+    * 1a1.
+NurseyBook shows an error message.

+      Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 elderlies without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 elderlies and 1000 tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Data should be stored locally and without any DBMS.
 5. Should be for a single user, not multiple users.
 6. The system should respond within 2 seconds per search query.

-*{More to be added}*

 ### Glossary